This article was last updated by on

 • Cut back on fertilizer in fall and winter.

-How to Care for African Violet Leaves?
+How To Care for African Violet Leaves?

 African Violets require perfect conditions to grow healthy leaves year-round.